Job Interview Guide

 Having an updated resume should be your top priority during the initial phase of the job search- and ultimately landing you the interview you're preparing for.
 Hiring managers want to see your most recent and relevant work experience, so you should remove any outdated work history that may not necessarily apply to the job you are seeking.
 Are you still including your job experience from 30 years ago?

-- Your most recent 3-5 employers (the most recent at the top)
+- Your most recent 3-5 employers (include the most recent at the top)

 - Important job skills